Plenituz/anyfront/docs/references/aws_sveltekit.md

 `region`: (Optional, string) The region in which the origin will be.
 Defaults to `us-east-1`

-`app_dir`: (Optional, string) The directory containing the Next.js application.
+`app_dir`: (Optional, string) The directory containing the SvelteKit application.
 Defaults to the current directory.
 This is a shorthand for `build.app_dir`

 `nodejs_version`: (Optional, string) The version of Node.js to use to build and serve the application.
 The Node.js version selected must be supported by Lambda@Edge.
 Defaults to `16`.
 This is a shorthand for `build.nodejs_version`